Mickey's Tent Show

 Mickey's Tent Show is a 1933 short film in Larry Darmour's Mickey McGuire series starring a young Mickey Rooney.
-Directed by Jesse Duffy, the two-reel short was released to theaters on October 27, 1933, by Post Pictures Corp.
+Directed by Jesse Duffy, the two-reel short was released to theaters by RKO and RFO.

 Synopsis

 Mickey and the Gang decide to put on a circus show for the neighborhood kids.
 As usual, Stinkie Davis and his pals try whatever they can to make their rivals miserable.
 Throughout the show, whenever Mickey and his friends try to perform an act, Stinkie interrupts them by playing his father's new radio.